 Around half of all Dominicans are Catholic.
 Many of these Catholics will attend a midnight Catholic mass service, La Misa del Gallo, on Christmas Eve.
 In the Dominican Republic, the most popular La Misa del Gallo service is held at the Cathedral de Santa Maria in Santo Domingo.

-Charamicos are basically the Dominican version of Christmas trees.
+Charamicos is the Dominican version of Christmas trees.
 There are not many fresh-cut fir or pine trees in the Dominican Republic, so this tradition of charamicos emerged.
-Essentially, charamicos are handcrafted wooden ornaments that are decorated with color, lights and trinkets.
+Essentially, charamicos are handcrafted wooden ornaments that are decorated with color, lights, and trinkets.
 If you find yourself in the Dominican Republic during December you are likely to notice many charamicos dotted around in town squares and front porches.

 Fuegos artificiales are a significant Christmas tradition in the Dominican Republic.
 Throughout December, and especially on Christmas Eve, the skies above the Dominican Republic are lit up with colorful fireworks displays.